rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 }
 ```

-Next, add the following permissions to the IAM Role that is associated with Process Automation: **`logs.GetLogEvents`**.
+Next, add the following permissions to the IAM Role that is associated with Runbook Automation: **`logs.GetLogEvents`**.

-### Enable CloudWatch Configuring in Process Automation
+### Enable CloudWatch Configuring in Runbook Automation
 To use Cloudwatch logs for all SSM output across all nodes that use SSM within the project, specify the **CloudWatch Log Group** in the Node Executor.
 Alternatively, add the following to the **Mapping Params** **`cloudwatch-log-group.default=<<CloudWatch Log Group Name>>`** on the node source or with **`cloudwatch-log-group=<<CloudWatch Log Group Name>>`** as a node-attribute.